-- Quantity dispensed
+- · Quantity dispensed

 - Approximate number of days supplied

-- Animal's Name (will enter in both Animal Name field and First Name field)
+- Patient name

-- Owner's full address (address, city, state and zip code)
+- Patient's full address (address, city, state and zip code)

-- Animal's Date of Birth
+- Patient's Date of Birth

-- Prescriber's DEA number
+- Prescriber's federal DEA number Do not report X waiver numbers.
+If an X waiver number is submitted in place of the federal DEA number, you will be required to go in and complete an error correction providing the federal DEA number for the prescription to enter the PMP database.

 - Date the prescription was written